redux-offline/redux-offline/docs/recipes/next.md

 ## Introduction

 The recommended Redux wrapper, [next-redux-wrapper](https://github.com/kirill-konshin/next-redux-wrapper), does not work with [Redux Persist](https://github.com/rt2zz/redux-persist).
-At least not by the default.
+At least not by default.

-This is because both libraries aim to replace the state entirely, so unless merge the two state manually when Redux Persist rehydrates the state, this is not going to work.
+This is because both libraries aim to replace the state entirely, so unless two states are merged manually when Redux Persist rehydrates the state, this is not going to work.

 A more general solution is to import the state from the server as a series of actions and replay those on top of the rehydrated state.
 This is what [next-redux-replay](https://github.com/wacii/next-redux-replay) does.